una/personal-goals/happy-moments/happy-moments.md

 07/02/2015
 ---
-I went to bed at 10:30 tonight.
-And there's no work tomorrow.
+I went to bed at 10:30 PM.
+And I didn't even have to go to work in the morning.
 It was great.

 07/03/2015
 ---